kucukaslan/website/content/demystifying_tcp_http.md

 See [gRPC over HTTP2](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md) for more details on gRPC protocol[^trust-me].
 [^trust-me]: trust me this was the least beginner-friendly document I could find sorry for any convenience invoked.

-See [RFC 7540 - Hypertext Transfer Protocol Version 2 (HTTP/2)](https://datatracker.ietf.org/doc/html/rfc7540#section-6.5) for more details on HTTP 2.
+See [RFC 7540 - Hypertext Transfer Protocol Version 2 (HTTP/2)](https://datatracker.ietf.org/doc/html/rfc7540#section-6.5) for more details on HTTP/2.

 ### GraphQL
 This was similar to gRPC as it usually expects a scheme.
-I used [geeksforgeeks](https://www.geeksforgeeks.org/variables-in-graphql/) example query and received the following response:
+I used [geeksforgeeks](https://www.geeksforgeeks.org/variables-in-graphql/) example query and received the following output:
 ```http request
 POST / HTTP/1.1
 accept: */*